PSRahul/image-editor-stable-diffusion/ideas.md

 Task 2.1  Inpaint the Image to remove the object and complete teh scene
 Task 2.2  Synthesize novel object view from the polar and azimuth angles
-Task 2.3 Overlay the object back into the image by anchoring the novel view center with the bounding box center from Task 1.
+Task 2.3 Overlay the object back into the inpainted image by anchoring the novel view center with the bounding box center from Task 1.

 ### Task 2.1 - Inpaint the Image to remove the object and complete teh scene